rli012/GDCRNATools/README.md

-# GDCRNATools
-An R package
+# *GDCRNATools* - An R package for downloading, organizing, and integrative analyzing lncRNA, mRNA, and miRNA data in GDC

+**Installation**
+devtools::install_github(repo='Jialab-UCR/GDCRNATools')